 Form your team

-Once you have decided on what you want to achieve you need to bring in some resource to get it delivered.
-Look for a variety of seniority levels and different talents and make sure you appoint a project manager with experience who can guide the less practised members of the team.
+Once you have decided on what you want to achieve you need to bring in some resources to get it delivered.
+Look for a variety of seniority levels and different talents and make sure you appoint a project manager with experience who can guide the less practiced members of the team.

 If you find that you have skills gaps then it is always worth recruiting experienced temporary staff who can bolster your resources.